vusichenko/ap_zadacha_vaccination/README_SOL.md

 And there is a basic narrowly focused ProcessVaccinations class for processing and filtering data from the file and writing it to the database.

+If your table in the database has not yet been prepared, you need to create a zadacha.db file and run python prepare.py

+To start processing vaccinations, run process_vaccinations.py